yangsec888/wmap/README.md

 If you need additional documentation / information other than this README file and the Ruby document package, please be patient - as I'm still working on it :)

+## Program Version
+The latest release is version 2.4.5. as of fall 2018.
+Please refer to the CHANGELOG.md for the program's history information.

+## Author Contact
+This program is designed and developed by Yang Li.
+You can reach him by Email: <yang.li@owasp.org>
 ## Bug Report or Feature Request?
 Contact the author Sam Li directly at email 'yang.li@owasp.org'.